I already gave you an insight into the plants in Jamaica on my overview page, but I had to designate a separate page to elaborate.

-The generous tropical climate of the island and its fertile soils are favorable for flourishing of hundreds of plants in Jamaica.
+The generous tropical climate of the island and its fertile soils are favorable for flourishing of hundreds of Jamaican plants.
 Luscious, and remarkably diversified vegetation characterize our plant life.

 We have a vast number of endemic plants here.
 So much so that this led to a unique composition in the forest of the Blue Mountains, the John Crow Mountains as well as the Cockpit Country.

 Among the indigenous trees are cedar, mahogany, logwood, rosewood, ebony, palmetto palm, coconut palm and pimento (allspice).
 Introduced varieties, such as the mango, breadfruit, banana and plantain, also flourish here and are widely cultivated.
 Ferns grow almost everywhere here.

 Here is a short listing of some of the marvels of plants in Jamaica.